ideateknoloji/FPDetect/README.md

 positive classes of the variants in the "proper_example_variants_identifiers.csv".
 After you run the program you can compare the actual classes and the predicted ones .

-Here example commands using this csv are shown below:
+The following are example commands using this csv file:

 WINDOWS:
 ```